huggingface/blog/fine-tune-whisper.md

 If we hit the play button on the first sample, we can listen to the audio and see the corresponding text.
 Have a scroll through the samples for the train and test sets to get a better feel for the audio and text data that we're dealing with.
-We can tell from the intonation and style that the recordings are taken from narrated speech.
+You can tell from the intonation and style that the recordings are taken from narrated speech.
 You'll also likely notice the large variation in speakers and recording quality, a common trait of crowd-sourced data.